RonaldLN/MyPamphlet/docs/Notes of Courses/CS61B/CS61B.md

     Suppose we insert the following words into an initially empty hash table, in this order: **kerfuffle**, **broom**, **hroom**, **ragamuffin**, **donkey**, **brekky**, **blob**, **zenzizenzizenzic**, and **yap**.
 Assume that the hash code of a String is just its length (note that this is not actually the hash code for Strings in Java).
 Use separate chaining to resolve collisions.
 Assume 4 is the initial size of the hash table array, and double this array’s size when the load factor is equal to 1.
 Illustrate this hash table with a box-and-pointer diagram.

     For each index of the final hash table, specify what Strings are stored in it.
-If it is empty, write NoneNone.
+If it is empty, write `None`.
 In your final answer, **do not wrap Strings in quotes**.

     If an index has more than 1 String in it, separate them using a comma and a single space.
 For example, if index 0 stores the Strings `one` and `two`, your answer should be `one, two`.

     Elements in index 0:

     ```txt
+    zenzizenzizenzic
     ```

     Elements in index 1:

     ```txt
+    None
     ```

     Elements in index 2:

     ```txt
+    None
     ```

     Elements in index 3:

     ```txt
+    yap
     ```

     Elements in index 4:

     ```txt
+    blob
     ```

     Elements in index 5:

     ```txt
+    broom, hroom
     ```

     Elements in index 6:

     ```txt
+    donkey, brekky
     ```

     Elements in index 7:

     ```txt
+    None
     ```

     Elements in index 8:

     ```txt
+    None
     ```

     Elements in index 9:

     ```txt
+    kerfuffle
     ```

     Elements in index 10:

     ```txt
+    ragamuffin
     ```

     Elements in index 11:

     ```txt
+    None
     ```

     Elements in index 12:

     ```txt
+    None
     ```

     Elements in index 13:

     ```txt
+    None
     ```

     Elements in index 14:

     ```txt
+    None
     ```

     Elements in index 15:

     ```txt
+    None
     ```